linkterran/linkterran/README.md

 - 👋 Hi, I’m @linkterran
 - 👀 I’m interested in leaning who to code
-- 🌱 I’m currently learning QA testing
+- 🌱 I’m currently learning Python developing
 - 💞️ I’m looking to collaborate on Agile Testing, API Testing and SCRUM Projects
 - 📫 How to reach me ...